 The call to basic_consume is where we configure what queue will be consumed and how this worker will handle tasks.
 Note that we are not using auto_ack because we want to be sure our tasks are not lost in void if the worker dies or falls off the network in the middle of processing.
 This means the task handler needs to acknowledge the message when it has finished processing.
 With this setup we are ready to implement the actual logic for handling tasks.

-The task handler in this case is the function that is responsible for parsing the task from the received message, calculating the statistics, and sending the response back in the designated manner (a PUT request to the address included in the message).
+The task handler in this case is the function that is responsible for parsing the task from the received message, calculating the statistics, and sending the response back in the designated manner (a PUT request to predefined address).
 If our workers handled more than one type of task, this function's role would be to parse the task and call the appropriate processing function.
 The code is presented below with comments for handling steps.

 def handle_task(channel, method, properties, body):